komosinski/researcher-community/README.md

 Initializing test data
 ------------

+If you want to initiate test data, you must ensure that there are pdf files in the folder open_science/static/articles named from 1.pdf to 130.pdf.

-Go to http://127.0.0.1:5000/t to initiate test records in the database
+If articles folder contains pdf files, go to http://127.0.0.1:5000/t to initiate test records in the database.

 Reset DB
 ------------
 In your virtual environment type: